tterb/tterb.github.io/_posts/2018-07-21-testing-python.md

 # Conclusion

 Now we already have tests that cover a significant amount of the programs processes, without requiring a whole lot of work(*or code*).
 Hopefully, these examples have provided you a launchpad for testing your own python programs.
-Though I expect that I'll be updating this post or posting a follow-up with more helpful info as I become more familiar with Python testing.
+Though I expect that I'll be updating this post or posting a follow-up with more helpful info as I become increasingly versed in Python testing.